-ADVISORY: DNREC's Boiler Safety Program will conduct a public workshop to discuss draft changes to the Boiler Safety Rules and Regulations with stakeholders on Thursday, Dec.
-8 from 1 - 3 p.m. at DNREC’s New Castle Office located at 391 Lukens Drive, New Castle, DE 19720.
+DNREC's Boiler Safety Program conducted a public workshop to discuss draft changes to the Boiler Safety Rules and Regulations with stakeholders on Dec.
+8 at DNREC’s New Castle Office located at 391 Lukens Drive, New Castle, DE 19720.
 The purpose of the workshop was to have a dialogue with stakeholders on concerning new requirements for owners to conduct preventive maintenance on boiler systems, and install carbon monoxide detectors at locations which offer overnight accommodations (i.e., apartments, hotels, motels, group homes, daycares and prisons) that will notify the owner and shut the boiler system down if harmful levels of carbon monoxide are detected.

 Links to the draft changes to Delaware’s Boiler Safety Rules and Regulations are listed below:

 DNREC's Boiler Safety Program has the responsibility of overseeing the construction, installation and repair of all boilers and pressure vessels that are installed in the State of Delaware, except those exempted by Title 7, Chapter 74B, located in a "place of public assembly."